 Americans can check the State Department‘s website for Travel Alerts and Warnings for countries around the world.
 These warnings date and give full descriptions of any dangers in an area, expressly describing past events and warnings and naming specific dangers and areas to avoid.

-For example, if your destination is on a high alert because of recent political unrest, the State Department website will tell you exactly which parts of the country are most volatile and to avoid.
-The entire Department of State website is a good travel tool to keep in mind as it has passport & visa information, travel tips, and emergency travel updates.
+For example: if your destination is on a high alert because of recent political unrest, the State Department website will tell you exactly which parts of the country are most volatile and which you should avoid.
+The entire State Department website is a good travel tool to keep in mind as it has passport & visa information, travel tips, and emergency travel updates.

 It may seem extreme, but if you go missing in the Sahara Desert, the STEP program may be your only chance of the U.S. government rescuing you.
 It’s also a good idea to always give your travel itinerary and contact information to someone you know, most likely your parents or a friend, in case something should happen.

-I love to get in touch with locals via my Facebook, Twitter, or Instagram and ask them for location specific advice like what areas to avoid, how common crime is, common scams to be aware of, and other general safety tips.
+I love to get in touch with locals via my Facebook, Twitter, or Instagram and ask them for location-specific advice like what areas to avoid, how common crime is, common tourist scams to be aware of, and other general safety tips.

-Have paper copies of all important travel information.
+Have paper copies of all of your important travel documents.

 God forbid your phone or electronics get stolen, you should always have paper backups of your trip itinerary, embassy phone numbers, passports, and any medical paperwork.
 Having these can make a potential bad incident that much easier to fix.

-If you’ve ever lived in a place with high tourism (cough cough, Washington D.C.) you know there is nothing more annoying than an obvious tourist who is disrupting the daily flow of things by standing in the middle of the street, talking inappropriately loud, etc.
+If you’ve ever lived in a tourist hotspot, like Washington D.C. where I’m from, you’ll know there is nothing more annoying than an obvious tourist who is disrupting the daily flow of things by standing in the middle of the street, talking inappropriately loud, etc.

 As Americans, we often get a bad rap as tourists, so it’s important to always be aware of all laws and customs in your host country.